-Lesley Eaton, current Ladies’ Captain is supported by Lyn Criddle, Vice Captain, and a committee of volunteers who willingly give up their time to help manage the Ladies’ Section.
+Lyn Criddle, current Ladies’ Captain is supported by June Smith, Vice Captain, and a committee of volunteers who willingly give up their time to help manage the Ladies’ Section.
 They are all voted in at the end of March each year.

 There is an abundance of opportunities to play competitive and fun golf at PGC and the social side is an important aspect of the Section.
 We run Trophy competitions, medals, stablefords, foursomes and a variety of fun events, particularly during the winter.
 We also support and promote 9 hole competitions for those unable to play 18 holes, due to time, physical restraints or personal preference.

 Our main competition day is Tuesday morning, but we also have tees available to us on Saturday mornings, when ladies are able to participate in the week’s competition (which is amalgamated with Tuesday’s results) or simply play for pleasure.
 These slots are actively supported and regularly filled.

 During the year we run singles and pairs knockouts for both lower and higher handicap players and we also run summer and winter eclectic competitions.

 PGC Ladies participate in several County competitions throughout the season and enter teams in the County Stoneham Cup and Hayling Trophy – County single match play, team competitions.
 A wonderful team spirit and display of camaraderie is very evident during these matches.

 In addition to all these we play numerous ‘friendlies’ against other clubs, both home and away.
 It’s a lovely way to meet other golfers and play other courses.